Free quotes, secure form, no spam.

 Replacement cost policies reimburse you based on the cost to completely replace a damaged item.
 For example, if a fire destroys your living room couch, an RC policy will reimburse you enough money to purchase a new couch.

 Actual cash value policies reimburse you based on the value of the item at the time of loss, factoring in depreciation.
 So, if that same couch is lost in a fire and you have an ACV policy, you may receive a substantially lower settlement that reflects the value of the used couch.

 Different coverages in your policy may be RC or ACV.
 It's common for dwelling coverage to be RC and property coverage to be ACV.

-Using a comparison website like QuoteWizard lets you get multiple quotes, empowering you to choose the policy that's right for you.
+When comparing quotes from different insurance companies, you’ll have multiple components to compare.
 As an example, we made up two sample policies, which are described in part below.

 |Policy A||Policy B|